ganasubrgit/bank-of-zero/README.md

 ## Installation

-Install the project using docker compose
+Install the project using skaffold into docker/kubernetes

 ```bash
   git clone <this repo>